Monopoly Regulation

 The main remedies of violating antitrust laws are divestiture, where the company is forced to give up 1 or more of its acquisitions or functions, injunctive relief, and dissolution.
 A private party can sue for treble damages and attorney's fees under Section 4 of the Clayton Act, if the party was injured as a result of any federal antitrust law violations except under Section 5 of the FTC Act.

 Other countries have also enacted antitrust laws, including the European Union and Japan and several countries in Southeast Asia.
-Antitrust laws apply to foreign firms operating domestically, where the domestic operations have a significant effect on competition.
+Antitrust laws apply to foreign firms operating domestically, where the domestic operations have a large effect on competition.

 The main types of practices considered anticompetitive under antitrust laws include the following: